 Essential duties and responsibilities

-Professional Core Competencies Required: • Mission Focused: Creates real social change that leads to better lives and healthier communities.
-This drives performance and professional motivations. • Relationship Oriented: Places people before process and is astute in cultivating and managing relationships toward a common goal. • Collaborator (Includes teamwork and communication): Understands the roles and contributions of all sectors of the community and can mobilize resources (financial & human) through meaningful engagement.
-Strong supporter of a team environment. • Results Driven: Dedicates efforts to shared and measurable goals for the common good; creating, resourcing, scaling and leveraging strategies and innovations for broad investment and impact. • Brand Steward: Understands role in growing and protecting the reputation and results of the greater network. • Talent Management: Builds and leads a diverse high-performing team that enables the organization to succeed; open to new ideas and coaches and mentors employees and teams. • Business Acumen: Understands business of the organization and effective strategy. • Operational Planning and Execution: Aligns departmental priorities with the greater organization goals, strategy and mission. • Outward Turning and Community Collaborator: Develops network of partners in the community and establishes credibility as a leader.
-Assesses community needs with authenticity and humility. • Effective and Engaging Communicator: Articulates the United Way message in a way that inspires others to act in service to the organization and the community. • Critical Thinking and Creative Problem Solving: Gathers, interprets and uses data to drive strategy development, make decisions and drive for results. • Planning and Implementation: Takes initiative in planning and developing initiatives to achieve results that drive collective community outcomes. • Embracing and Managing Change: Champions and facilitates change to ensure long-term community sustainability. • Visionary & Innovative: Forward-thinking; initiates and leads change and transformation.
-Values learning and development of self and others.
+Preferred Experience: • Certified as a Florida Veterans Support Line (FVSL) Recovery Peer Specialist Professional Core Competencies Required: • Mission Focused: Delivers one-on-one navigation and care coordination to military, Veterans, and their families, creating real social change that leads to better lives and healthier communities.
+This drives performance and professional motivations. • Relationship Oriented: As a Veteran-peer, places people before process and is astute in cultivating and managing relationships toward a common goal. • Collaborator (Includes teamwork and communication): Understands the roles and contributions of all sectors of the community and can mobilize resources (financial & human) through meaningful engagement.
+Strong supporter of a team environment. • Results Driven: Dedicates efforts to shared and measurable goals for the common good; creating, resourcing, scaling and leveraging strategies and innovations for broad investment and impact. • Brand Steward: Understands role in growing and protecting the reputation and results of the greater network.
 General Physical Requirements for Essential Functions of the Job: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job the employee is regularly required to sit, talk, and/or hear.
 Continual use of the hands with wrist and finger movement using a keyboard is required.
 Specific vision abilities required by this job include long hours viewing a computer monitor screen.
 The employee may occasionally travel using personal vehicle and/or work outside normal office environment.
+UWNEFL reserves the right to adjust work location.
+This position is currently hybrid with both off-campus, remote and in-office requirements.
+Business needs will determine future work location.
 This description is not designed to contain a comprehensive inventory of all responsibilities and qualifications required of all team members assigned to this position.
 It is intended only to describe the key elements relative to each section.
 Also, duties and/or requirements of this position may be modified, added or deleted at any time.
 This supersedes all descriptions previously written for the same position.
 Unique equivalent skills and experience may possibly substitute for required position requirements.
-United Way of Northeast Florida is an Equal Opportunity Employer and a Drug Free Work Environment
+United Way of Northeast Florida is an Equal Opportunity Employer and a Drug Free Work Environment.